nextgis-borsch/lib_hdf4/README.txt

              Please see the README in each directory for further information on each package.

+   java   -- The Java HDF JNI library

+   m4     -- Autotools macros and libtool files for building with autotools.

    mfhdf  -- The netCDF(mfhdf) part of the HDF/mfhdf distribution and
              additional HDF utilities, such as hdp, hrepack, hdfimport, etc.